kwabenasapong/openpldoc/manual/source/glossary.rst

 Service Items
 -------------

-Service items are the :ref:`g-media-item` that are in the :ref:`g-service-manager`.
+Service items are the :ref:`g-library-item` that are in the :ref:`g-service-manager`.

 .. _g-service-manager:

 Service Manager
 ---------------

-The service manager contains the media items in your service file.
-This is the area where your media items go live.
+The service manager contains the library items in your service file.
+This is the area where your library items go live.
 You can also save, open, and edit services files from here.

 .. image:: pics/servicemanager.png